SadLinusGuy0/TJG-Website/README.md

 # That Josh Guy's Website

-This is where my site will be stored.
+- This is where the files of  my website will be stored.

-Developed in conjunction with Dhiren Vasnani. check out his socials here: https://dhirenvasnani.vercel.app
+- Developed in conjunction with Dhiren Vasnani.
+Check out his socials here: https://dhirenvasnani.vercel.app